-Department of Behavioral Health

-ADVANCE PA AYMENT REQU EST FORM

-I. GRANTEE AND GRANT IDENTIFICATI ON

-Organization/Applicant Name:

-RFA No.:

-RFA Title:

-II.
-FUNDING AWARD & ADVANCE

-Total Award: \$ Advance Requested: \$ (Amount allowed is the lesser o f the first 30 days or 25% of the award) Total Award: ()%

-An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+Department of Behavioral H lealth ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATIO N Organization/Applicant Name: RFA No.: RFA Title: II.
+FUNDING AWARD & ADVANCE Advance Requested: \$ (Amount allowed is the lesser of the first 30 days or 25% of the award) Percent of Total Award: ()% An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
 The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
 Only one advance payment can be made per grant each fiscal year.
 If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
 The use of an advance payment shall be consistent with all terms and conditions of the grant.
 III.
-ADVANCE PAYMENT SPENDING PLA in section V of this form.
-N/TIMELINE NARRATIVE IF attached separatel y, it must be signed by the repre sentatives identified

-IV.
-TERMS AND CONDITIONS

-The applicant must submit a statement of need f or the specified amount of c advance payment (pl ease attach and sign).

-The applicant must submit documentation of the fiscal monitor before the end of the grant perfuse the advanced funds in accordance with all the rmance period, or sooner, if explicitly request

-Identify the type of documentation that will be su - ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' '

-ancelled checks Other

-The DBH grant project director will withhold the f until documentation supporting use of the advance t advanced or up to 25% of the grant award (whichever is higher)

-V. SIGNATURES OF AUTHORITY

-I certify that I am the Executive Director of the a oplicant organization and a m authorized to subr nit this Advance Payment Reques on behalf of the applicant.

-Signature: Date:

-Print Name: Title:

-I certify that I am the Chairperson of the Board of the applicant. f Directors of the applicant t organization and a m authorized to submit this Adv ince Payment Request on behalf of

-Signature: Date:

-Print Name: Title:

-VI.
-THIS SECTION IS FOR DBH APPROVA L ONLY

-Notification of need for the advance payment we s included in the original ap pplication Yes No

-Approved Advanced Amount: \$

-Project Director Approval Signature: Print Nat Print Name: Date:

-Chief Operating Officer Approval Signature: Print Name: Date:

-• the checkbox below to ack nowledge advanced payment approval.

-Grants Management Division Print Name: Date:

-Administrative Services Manager Print Name: Date:

-Office of the Chief Financial Officer Print Name: Date:
+ADVANCE PAYMENT SPENDING PLAN in section ∨ of this form.
+I/TIMELINE NARRATIVE If attached separately y, it must be signed b y the represe ntatives identified IV.
+TERMS AND CONDITIONS The applicant must submit a statement of need for The applicant must submit documentation of the u arget project director and /or fiscal monitor before the end of the grant perfo use the advanced funds in accordance with all the mance period, or sooner, terms and conditions of th if explicitly request he grant award. ed by the DBH grant project direct Identify the type of documentation that will be sub Receipts Paid invoices General the advance funds, ancelled checks as required by the RI Other FA: The DBH grant project director will withhold the fin J 25% of the gr ant award (whichever is higher) until documentation supporting use of the advance payment is received from t the grantee.
+V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the ap plicant organization and a m authorized to subm nit this Advance Paym ent Request o n behalf of the applicant.
+Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board of the applicant.
+Directors of the applicant r organization and a m authorized to subm nit this Advanc e Payment Request on behalf of Signature: Date: Print Name: Title: VI.
+THIS SECTION IS FOR DBH APPROVA ONLY Notification of need for the advance payment was included in the original ap oplication Yes No Approved Advanced Amount: \$ Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Signature: Print Name: Date: he checkbox below to ackr nowledge advanced payment approval.
+Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Date: